akshatmalik/PersonalPages/content/experience/nbc.md

 +++
 authors = ["Akshat Malik"]
-title = "National Bank of Canada"
+title = "LLMs and the National Bank of Canada"

 date = "2023-09-01"
 description = "MLOps at National Bank of Canada"